dapr/docs/reference/specs/bindings/storagequeues.md

 - `queue` is the name of the Azure Storage queue.
 - `ttlInSeconds` is an optional parameter to set the default message time to live.
 If this parameter is omitted, messages will expire after 10 minutes.

 > **Note:** In production never place passwords or secrets within Dapr components.
-For information on securely storing and retrieving secrets refer to [Setup Secret Store](../../../howto/setup-secret-store)
+For information on securely storing and retrieving secrets refer to [Setup Secret Store](../../../howto/setup-secret-store) *If you place the storageAccessKey parameter (under the spec/metadata path) into the secret store, it needs to be Base64 encoded AGAIN in the yaml manifest file, (even though it is already in a base64 encoded format).*

 ## Specifying a time to live on message level